allenai/allenact/projects/robothor_pointnav_tutorial/README.md

 our experiments neatly organized.
 Now we create a file called `pointnav_robothor_rgb_ddppo` inside the `experiments` folder (again the name of this file is arbitrary).

-We then start off by importing `ExperimentConfig` from the framework and defining a new subclass:
+We start off by importing `ExperimentConfig` from the framework and defining a new subclass:
 ```
 from rl_base.experiment_config import ExperimentConfig
 class ObjectNavRoboThorRGBPPOExperimentConfig(ExperimentConfig):